dmitrycx/TicTacToe/src/TicTacToe.WebUI/src/app/api/sessions/README.md

 ## Purpose

 This endpoint serves as a Backend for Frontend (BFF) layer that:
-- Proxies requests to the GameSession microservice
+- Proxies requests to the GameSession microservice through `/api/game/sessions`
 - Handles CORS and authentication (if needed in the future)
 - Provides a unified API interface for the frontend
 - Transforms responses as needed for the UI
+- Works seamlessly in both local and container modes